DarenKostov/DAK-cpp-utils/scr/README.md

 `reader.close();`

-##### File reading
+##### File reading & outputting data

-You can read the file's columns and output them to a string vector using the read method with the columns name
+You can read the file's column and store it to a std::string vector using the store method with the columns name

-`reader.read("criteriaA", myVector)`
+`reader.store("criteriaA", myVector)`

 You can also do that just by the index of the column

-`reader.read(3, myOtherVector)`
+`reader.store(3, myOtherVector)`

-BTW the vector must be of type std::string

 ###### That's pretty much it